sasl09/Data_projects_TripleTen/Superstore Return Metrics Analysis/README.md

 ## Superstore: Return Metrics Analysis

-This dataset contains 3 tables: Orders, People and Returns.
-Orders is the main source of information for this analysis projects, as it contains 27 columns and 12420 rows.
+## Introduction:

+At the end of this presentation, you will be able to use three fundamental metrics for Return Analysis on the Superstore data.
+You will be able to filter out and/or pre-determine parameters for grouping, analyzing and displaying different results, in order to obtain insights out of the data.

+## Process:

-A left Join was performed on the Returns table as its information was necessary for the calculation of relevant metrics.
+A left Join was performed on the Returns table as its information was necessary for the calculation of relevant metrics. <br>

-Throughout the analysis, the following was found:
+Throughout the analysis, the following was found: <br>

 -Customers with the highest Return Metric Values.<br>
 -Locations with the highest Return Metric Values.<br>